Hit Counter: Tracking Website Traffic in Real-Time

 Problem Description

-You need to design and implement a HitCounter class in TypeScript.
-This class should be capable of:
+You need to implement a HitCounter class in TypeScript.
+This class should have two primary methods:

 Key Requirements: